Dachshund Traits You Need To Know

 Common Health Concerns - Dachshund Traits

-Dachshunds, like any other breed, have some common health concerns that owners should be aware of.
+Dachshunds have some common health issues that dog owners should be aware of.

-One of the most prevalent issues is intervertebral disc disease (IVDD), which occurs when the discs between the vertebrae in their long spine become degenerated or herniated.
+One of the biggest issues is intervertebral disc disease (IVDD), which occurs when the discs between the vertebrae become degenerated or herniated.

-Additionally, this breed may also be susceptible to eye problems such as cataracts and progressive retinal atrophy (PRA).
+Dachshunds are also prone to eye problems such as cataracts and progressive retinal atrophy (PRA).

-Overall, Dachshunds are courageous dogs with a high prey drive, making them both protective and adventurous in various situations.
+Overall, Dachshunds are courageous dogs with a high prey drive, making them both protective and adventurous.

 Check out information on more dog breeds